redwoodjs/discordjs-discourse-bot/README.md

 Fetches messages based on button click

+Sends to Discourse Plugin

+Posts to Discourse topic

 ## How to run:

-Clone repo > yarn install
+Clone repo > `yarn install`

-Following these instructions to set up config.json: https://discordjs.guide/creating-your-bot/#creating-configuration-files
+See these instructions to set up `config.json`: https://discordjs.guide/creating-your-bot/#creating-configuration-files

-And see where to get `guildId` and `clientId` from: https://discordjs.guide/creating-your-bot/creating-commands.html#command-deployment-script
+And find where to get `guildId` and `clientId` from: https://discordjs.guide/creating-your-bot/creating-commands.html#command-deployment-script

-Set up config.json file with these three tokens discord developer portal info and guild id
+Set up `config.json` file with these three tokens:

 ```
 {